mikey-7x/About-Termux/README.md

-# About-Termux

-Here's a fully rebuilt, professional, and clean README.md you can directly paste into your GitHub repository About-Termux.
-It’s structured for clarity, beginner-friendliness, and future growth:

 # 📱 About Termux – Complete Guide for Beginners & Power Users

 > This repository is a complete, beginner-friendly guide to using **Termux** on Android.
 Learn how to set it up, install powerful tools, and use Linux like a pro – all from your phone, with or without root access.